numpy/numpy/doc/source/reference/random/index.rst

   The pseudo-random number generators implemented in this module are designed for statistical modeling and simulation.
 They are not suitable for security or cryptographic purposes.
-See the :py:module:`secrets` module from the standard library such use cases.
+See the :py:mod:`secrets` module from the standard library such use cases.

 Seeds should be large positive integers. `default_rng` can take positive